-Sweet potato production and others (winged yam, taro, etc.): all kind of common cassava (sweet potato, winged yam, taro, cassava, etc.) produced in the Cuu Long Delta is mainly used for inner consumption.
-Total cultivation is about 20,000 ha, with a production of 314,000 tons.
+Sweet potato production and others (winged yam, taro..): all kind of common cassava (sweet potato, winged yam, taro, cassava,...) produced in the Cuu Long Delta is mainly used for inner consumption.
+Total cultivation is about 20,000 ha, with a production of 314,000 ton.

 Soybean production: Soybean will be developed strongly in order to change the inner demand, this kind of demand will be increased largely in the future on one side to reduce the pressure on rice consumption, on the other side to increase the efficiency of land use and farmers income.
 Soybean area is expanding mainly in shallow inundated alluvial soil land in riparian areas by applying double rice+1 upland crop cultivation model.
-Total soybean cultivation area is 93,700 ha, with a production of about 163,600 tons.
+Total soybean cultivation area is 93,700 ha, with a production of about 163,600tons.

 Cotton production: According to the orientation of the government, cotton will be strongly developed to supply inner demand, this demand will be increased higher in the future on one side to reduce the pressure on rice consumption, on the other side to increase the efficiency of land use and farmers income.
 Cotton area is expanding mainly in shallow inundated alluvial soil land in riparian areas by applying double rice + 1 cotton crop and single rice + 1 cotton crop cultivation models.
-Total cotton cultivation area is 49,000 ha, with a production of about 110,500 tons.
+Total cotton cultivation area is 49,000 ha, with a production of about 110,500tons factories, it will be maintained the production with reasonable scale to supply materials for these existing factories.
+Sugarcane area is about 112,000ha, with a production of 8,454,200 tons.